 The Eagle Steam Bakery Building (1895) features some great brickwork by masons of yore.

-In the pre-Minnie Baird days of 1901 Eagle was one of a half-dozen bakeries in town.
+In the pre-Ninnie Baird days of 1901 Eagle was one of a half-dozen bakeries in town.

 This is the east side of the 200 block, probably the best-preserved row of commercial buildings on South Main.
 The four buildings from left to right are Sawyer Building (1905), Joyslin Building (1910), and two commercial buildings built in 1926.
 The Sawyer Building, which housed a neighborhood grocery store, survived the great South Side fire of 1909.